-Coho Salmon - Endangered in the state of California, the coho is a medium to large salmon with sizes up to 22 lbs having been caught.
+Coho salmon, endangered in the state of California, are medium to large salmon with sizes up to 22lbs.
+While providing for a popular fishery in other areas of the Pacific Northwest, recreational angling for coho salmon in California is prohibited.
 The most reliable identification of these fish comes from the black jaw with white/grey gums.

 The Coho Broodstock Recovery Program is for conservation of this endangered species.
 In 2001 coho salmon were rapidly disappearing leaving fewer numbers returning to tributaries within the Russian River drainage.

 CDFW along with cooperation from the United States Army Corp of Engineers (USACE), the Sonoma County Water Agency, and the University of California Co-Operative Extension began capturing wild endangered coho fingerlings from the Russian River drainage and bringing them back to the hatchery to use as broodstock for spawning.
 Coho mature at the end of their third year, so before their first spawn each fish receives a Passive Integrated Transponder (PIT) embedded into their abdomen.
 The PIT tag has a number inscribed on it which, when read by a PIT tag reader, translates information on that individual fish that has been entered into the computer.The information stored is such as: length, weight and sexual maturity.
 Each fish also has a genetic sample taken from the caudal fin and is then sent to the National Oceanic and Atmospheric Administration (NOAA) South West Science Center in Santa Cruz, California for DNA analysis.
 Before the fish are spawned, a matrix, (or a spreadsheet detailing which female should be spawned with which male based on their PIT tag numbers) is created and received from the Science Center.